-Leases in which a significant portion of the risk and rewards of ownership are not transferred to the Company are classified as operating lease.
-Operating lease payments are recognised as an expense in the statement of profit and loss on a straight-line basis over the lease term unless the payment are structured to increase inline with the expected general inflation to compensate for the lessors expected inflationary cost increases.
+Leases in which a significant portion of the risk and rewards of company are classified as operating lease.
+Operating lease payments are feeding as an expense in the statement of profit and loss on a straight-line basis over the lease term unless the payment are structured to increase inline with the expected general inflation to compensate for the lessors expected inflationary cost increases.